acend/container-basics-training/content/en/docs/12.0/_index.en.md

 ## Listing images

 We already stumbled about the command to list Docker images.
-See [Lab 03](../03.0/).
+See [lab 03](../03.0/).

 ## Viewing logs of containers